lhqg/ansible-springboot/ansible-roles/ansible-role-springboot_instance/README.md

   - `sb_extra_files_dest`: The destination location of some extra binary files that may be needed by the JAR application.
 Default: `sb_jar_location` (See the optional `sb_extra_files_src` variable described below in the section ["Other variables that may optionally be added/changed:"](#optional))
   - `sb_extra_files_mode`: The dir & files modes of the destination folder for extra binary files that may be needed by the aplpication.
 Default: "0750"
   - `sb_keystores_mode`: The mode of the folder & files to be copied from `sb_keystores_src` (local project path) to `sb_keystores_dest` (on the remote target servers) in case those are set.
 Default: "0750"
-  - `sb_prop_logging_path`: Variable to pass the spring boot system property for logging path.
-It's the equivalent of the application property `logging.file.path`.
-If you override this variable, make sure to don't put the logs into the `appbase` directory as this is removed at the beginning of the role execution. (**This is used only by the default `springboot_rc_service.j2`**).Default: the value of the variable: `sb_log_dir`
   - `sb_undeploy`: Variable used for in case you want to undeploy the spring boot application.
 Default value: false
     Remark: Currently only supported on RHEL7 and RHEL8.
   - `sb_remove_extra_files`: Variable used to indicate if you want to remove the extra files, the parameter is only effective in combination with `sb_undeploy`.
 It can be the case you copied the files to a filelocation other then (or a sub folder of) `sb_appbase`.
 In that case you can set the variable to `true` and the files within the `sb_extra_files_dest` will be removed, based on the matching files indicated by `sb_extra_files_src`.
 Default value: `false`